nvlgzr/notion2svelte/DonenessTracker.md

 # 🐝 Tasks/Ideas

-- Fix ugly old design decisions:
-  - Weird bottom-nav
-- Rewrite _About notion2svelte_
-  - Cut down to a diamond
+- More documentation tweaks
   - Make a demo gif with Terminal in the middle for README page
-    - Crystallize benefit to user
-    - Ask for help -> Doc design, code, usability
+  - Ask for explicit help -> Doc design, code, usability
 - Document: 3 required props in db: Name, Slug & Status
 - Publish to npm
 - Update **About _notion2svelte_**